-The financial statements have been prepared in accordance with the applicable United Kingdom accounting standards, including Financial Reporting Standard 102 section 1A small entities - 'The Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland' ('FRS 102'), and with the Companies Act 2006.
+The financial statements have been prepared in accordance with the applicable United Kingdom accounting standards, including Financial Reporting Standard 102 section 1 A small entities - 'The Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland' ('FRS 102'), and with the Companies Act 2006.
 The particular accounting policies adopted are described below and have been applied consistently throughout the current financial period.
+The prior financial period was prepared under Financial Reporting Standard 102 without taking the section 1 A exemption for small companies.

-Section 1A for small companies has been applied on the basis that the entity meets the criteria set out within the Companies Act.
+Section 1 A for small companies has been applied on the basis that the entity meets the criteria set out within the Companies Act.
 The directors believe the entity is part of an eligible group on the basis that the ultimate controlling party is not listed on any market.